matszpk/amdcovc/README.md

 ## AMDCOVC

-This is program to control AMD Overdrive settings that is working if graphics card's are in console-mode.
+This is program to control AMD Overdrive settings that is working if graphics cards are in console-mode.
 This program has been written to replace `amdconfig` utility and allow to overclock Radeon GPU's if no running X11 server.
 An `amdconfig` utility requires a running X11 server and X11 kept configuration to be working